 10. 65% of people who own an Amazon Echo or Google Home can’t imagine going back to the days before they had a smart speaker.
 For many people, smart speakers are not just devices, but part of a lifestyle (Source: GeoMarketing).

-12. By 2020, 30% of web browsing will be screenless.
-This will create a fundamental shift in how consumers interact with brands online (Source: Gartner).
+11. In 2020, 30% of web browsing sessions were screenless.
+This created a shift in how consumers interact with brands online (Source: Gartner).

 Consumers Use Voice to Make Purchases